Session 6

 Carbon Accounting

-It develops the strategic interest of Carbon Accounting for companies, as it measures physical flows and market conditions necessary to the company operations.
+It develops the strategic interest of Carbon Accounting for companies, as it measures the physical flows and market conditions necessary for company operations.

-Session 6 presents the Net Zero Initiative and differentiates CO2 emissions from Avoided Emissions and Captured CO2, and stresses the irrelevance of subtracting them to each other.
+Session 5 presents the Net Zero Initiative and differentiates CO2 emissions from Avoided Emissions and Captured CO2, and stresses the irrelevance of subtracting them from each other.

 Course Outline